 She has been involved with public health work or research at the Northwest Center for Public Health Practice, the Washington State Department of Health’s Public Health Improvement Partnership, and the University of Washington Child Health Institute.
 Heishman served in Peace Corps in Ghana, where she taught biology and later coordinated HIV/AIDS prevention programs.

 Heishman received a bachelor’s degree in Biology from the University of Virginia and a Master of Public Health in Community Oriented Public Health Practice from the University of Washington, Seattle.

 Born in West Virginia, she now resides in Princeton.
-She enjoys good conversation, good writing, and good food, and is ever eager to share all three with friends and family, as well as strangers.
+She enjoys good conversation, good writing, and good food, and is generally eager to share all three.